MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

         {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is '4e87a33d-a0ac-4aec-88d8-177b04c1d752'.
 See inner errors for details."}

         Inner Errors:
-        {"code": "FlagMustBeSetForRestore", "message": "An existing resource with ID '/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.CognitiveServices/accounts/oai-learn-eastus-gvg3papkkkimy' has been soft-deleted.
+        {"code": "FlagMustBeSetForRestore", "message": "An existing resource with ID '/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.CognitiveServices/accounts/oai-learn-eastus-{accountName}' has been soft-deleted.
 To restore the resource, you must specify 'restore' to be 'true' in the property.
 If you don't want to restore existing resource, please purge it first."}
         ```

         If you receive this message, modify the `azure deployment group create` command above to set the `restore` parameter equal to `true` and rerun it.

-    - If the selected region is restricted from provisioning specific resources, you must set the `REGION` variable to a different location and try rerunning the Bicep deployment script.
+    - If the selected region is restricted from provisioning specific resources, you must set the `REGION` variable to a different location and rerun the Bicep deployment script.

         ```bash
         {"status":"Failed","error":{"code":"DeploymentFailed","target":"/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus2/providers/Microsoft.Resources/deployments/deploy","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
-Please see https://aka.ms/arm-deployment-operations for usage details.","details":[{"code":"ResourceDeploymentFailure","target":"/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.DBforPostgreSQL/flexibleServers/psql-learn-eastus2-gvg3papkkkimy","message":"The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.","details":[{"code":"RegionIsOfferRestricted","message":"Subscriptions are restricted from provisioning in this region.
+Please see https://aka.ms/arm-deployment-operations for usage details.","details":[{"code":"ResourceDeploymentFailure","target":"/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.DBforPostgreSQL/flexibleServers/psql-learn-eastus2-{accountName}","message":"The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.","details":[{"code":"RegionIsOfferRestricted","message":"Subscriptions are restricted from provisioning in this region.
 Please choose a different region.
 For exceptions to this rule please open a support request with Issue type of 'Service and subscription limits'.
 See https://review.learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-request-quota-increase for more details."}]}]}}
         ```

-7. Close the Cloud Shell pane once your resource deployment is complete.
+8. Close the Cloud Shell pane once your resource deployment is complete.

 ## Connect to your database using psql in the Azure Cloud Shell